 She has performed throughout Europe, America, Asia, the Middle East and Africa.
 Recent festival appearances include MaerzMusik (Berlin), Festival Agora (Paris), Peterhof Festival (St. Petersburg), Indaba Festival (Grahamstown, South Africa), (Le) Poisson Rouge (New York), Eclat Festival (Stuttgart), and Tanglewood Festival (Massachussets).
 She has given solo recitals throughout the world, for example in Amman, Kraków, Abu Dhabi, Paris, Beijing, Moscow, New York, and Berlin, and was a soloist with the St. Petersburg State Symphony, the Romanian State Philharmonic in Ploiesti, the DalSegno Chamber Orchestra, and the Harvard Orchestra.

 Heather O'Donnell began studying piano at the age of five and was most influented by various teachers and mentors, especially by Charles Milgrim, Stephen Drury and Peter Serkin.
 She also worked closely with Yvonne Loriod-Messiaen, Emanuel Ax, and Claude Helffer.
 Aside from her musical life, she is an avid reader and amateur painter, and took several courses in Philosophy and Literature at the New School for Social Research and Columbia University.
 From 2000-2002 she was the assistant of philosopher Paul Edwards at the New School for Social Research.
-She is currently pursuing a degree in psychology at the Freie Univeristät in Berlin.
-In 2012 she will serve as a jury member at the Concours international d'piano d'Orléans
+She obtained a bachelor's degree in psychology in 2014 from the Freie Univeristät in Berlin, researching the effects of neurological dysfunction on musical learning and motor control.
+In 2012 she served as a jury member at the Concours international d'piano d'Orléans

 Heather O'Donnell is a Steinway Artist.
 She lives in Berlin with her husband, composer Oliver Schneller, and daughter.